Linuxfabrik/monitoring-plugins/check-plugins/deb-versionlock/README.md

 * A stanza with no `Package` header, with a missing, zero or out-of-range `Pin-Priority`, or with `Pin-Priority: never` on a named package, is one APT refuses.
 It applies the stanzas before it, abandons the file there, and fails.
 The check reports it the same way.
 * A `Pin-Priority` carrying trailing characters, such as `1001abc`, is a priority of 1001 to APT, not a typo it rejects.
 * A line starting with whitespace continues the field above it, so a `Package` header may span several lines.
 Only a truly empty line separates two stanzas: one carrying a space or a tab merges the stanzas around it into a single one, in which a field that now appears twice keeps its last value.
 * A line without a colon takes the next field with it.
 APT looks for the colon that ends a field name in everything that follows rather than to the end of the line, so an `Explanation` line that lost its colon runs on into the `Pin` below it and that stanza pins nothing.
 One line higher up the same mistake costs the stanza its `Package` header, and that is a file APT refuses.
+So is a file whose last line lost its colon, because the field name it opens never finds one at all.

 Neither command needs root, and neither touches the network or refreshes the package cache.